What’s the best EFL coursebook for elementary students?

 Now, let’s see how the authors attempt to get learners to come out of their shell and express themselves to the fullest degree.

 On page 12 (unit 2), we can see how the authors seek to move from the traditional question of ‘Where are you from?’ to something rather more expansive with the question ‘Whereabouts?’:

-It’s so admirable that the authors attempt to prevent elementary level learners from being so monosyllabic and stating the blindingly obvious all the while.
+Overall, it’s admirable that the authors attempt to prevent elementary level learners from being so monosyllabic and stating the blindingly obvious all the while.

 REPEATING VOCABULARY AND PHRASES ACROSS DIFFERENT PAGES AND UNITS

 It’s certainly beneficial to expose elementary learners of English to prepositional phrases such as “in the north” and “in the south”.
 Indeed, Polish learners of English are prone to saying “on the north”.
 Hence, frequent exposure to the correct structure wouldn’t do them any harm.
 The reading extract and exercises below reveal such effective lexical repetition of in the north/east/south/west across separate units:

 SPACING OUT GRAMMATICAL INSTRUCTION ACROSS DIFFERENT PAGES AND UNITS

 In my opinion, many EFL coursebook writers and supposed teaching specialists have the wrong idea about grammar instruction.